Active listening: Technique of active listening

 Active listening comprises several components by the listener, who must pay attention to what the speaker is attempting to communicate and elicit clarification where necessary for comprehension.
 "Many studies suggest that even the smallest improvements in a person’s listening ability can have a noticeable impact on the overall effectiveness of communication and productivity."
-By developing this skill of active listening, it can positively impact the speaker and the listeners' understanding and relationship.
+Developing this skill of active listening can positively impact the speakers and the listeners' mutual understanding and relationship.